DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 written.

-📝 Generally, only positional order is used to specify the first arguments, the most common ones that everyone knows.
+📝 Generally, only positional order is used to specify the first arguments, since they are the most common ones that everyone knows.
 If a default value for a detail argument is changed, it is advisable to always use the full name of the argument.

 📝Using spaces before and after `=` and after `,` makes it much easier to identify the arguments of the function and, in general, all